MaikMichel/dbFlux/README.md

 ## Using Reports [#](#features 'Jumpt back to Features')

 If you want to upload files to a specific table or service, place them inside the reports folder/subfolder ex.: `reports/aop`.
 Here you have to put a template file with the name template.sql in.
 This template is merged into an upload file.
-When calling the command `dbFLux: Compile current file` you are prompted for a filename and a target directory to place the resulting file in.
+When calling the command `dbFlux: Compile current file` you are prompted for a filename and a target directory to place the resulting file in.
 By using command `dbFlux: Add REPORT Type` you are asked to give a name.
 Then a respective subfolder is created underneath reports mainfolder with a template.sql file inside.
 You have to modify this file to place the resulting blob to a row of your target table.

 #### Demo - Create a report type, merge with template, move to target folder and compile